 The counterpoint to this is that you cannot target a magical effect unless you witnessed it being cast on the target, the spell’s effects are visible, or you’ve found a different way to detect/discern the presence of the spell’s effects.

-Dispel Magic cannot be used to end creations of a spell like Animate Dead.
-Because Animate Dead is instantaneous and instantaneous magic can’t be targeted by Dispel Magic (SAC 17).
+Dispel Magic cannot be used to end creations of a spell like Animate Dead, but it can dispel conjured creatures.
+Because Animate Dead is instantaneous, and instantaneous magic can’t be targeted by Dispel Magic (SAC).
 However, a spell like Conjure Woodland Beings can be targeted by Dispel Magic because it has a continuous duration.

 You can Ready Dispel Magic, but the magical effect of the spell has to come into existence before you can dispel it.
-So your buddy has to actually get hit by a spell before you dispel it (SAC 17-18).
+So your buddy has to actually get hit by a spell before you dispel it (SAC).

 Dispel Magic can end Mirror Image without a roll for targeting.
 Mirror Image is a spell that allows the caster to roll and possibly let its duplicate be targeted by an attack instead of the caster.
 Dispel Magic isn’t an attack, and even if it were, you can still target the specific Mirror Image magical effect.